brunocordioli072/solana-vanity/README.md

 # Solana Vanity

-A CLI tool for generating Solana vanity addresses with custom prefixes.
+*A CLI tool for generating Solana vanity addresses with custom prefixes.
+2–3x faster than `solana-keygen grind`.*

 ## Installation